 As previously noted, the Bush Court per curiam failed to cite even a single case that, on its facts, came close to supporting the majority's analysis and result.
-To be sure, we can find lots of forceful voting-equality language in the Supreme Court's pre-Bush case law.
-But on their facts, these cases were mainly about citizens simply being denied the right to vote (typically on race or class lines) or being assigned formally unequal voting power, with some (typically white) districts being overrepresented at the expense of other (typically black) districts.
+To be sure, we can find lots of forceful votingequality language in the Supreme Court's pre-Bush case law.
+But these cases were mainly about citizens simply being denied the right to vote (typically on race or class lines) or being assigned formally unequal voting power, with some (typically white) districts being overrepresented at the expense of other (typically black) districts.

 The Equal Protection Clause was, first and foremost, designed to remedy the inequalities heaped upon blacks in America.
 The Fifteenth Amendment extended this civil-rights idea by prohibiting race discrimination with respect to the vote.
 Yet state governments in the former Confederacy, including the Florida government, mocked these rules for most of the twentieth century.
 For decades, most American blacks were simply not allowed to vote.
 When Congress finally acted to even things up with the Voting Rights Act of 1965, inequality persisted as a practical matter.
-In Florida, for example, black precincts in 2000 typically had much glitchier voting machines, which generated undercounts many times the rate of wealthier (white) precincts with sleek voting technology.31 In raw numbers, this sizable inequality vastly exceeded the picayune discrepancies magnified by the Bush Court.
-Undermaintenance of voting machines, chad buildup, long voting lines in poor precincts-these were some of the real ballot inequalities in Florida 2000.
+In Florida, for example, black precincts in 2000 typically had much glitchier voting machines, which generated undercounts many times the rate of wealthier (white) precincts with sleek voting technology.29 In raw numbers, this sizable inequality vastly exceeded the picayune discrepancies magnified by the Bush Court.
+Poor maintenance of voting machines, chad buildup, long voting lines in poor precincts-these were some of the real ballot inequalities in Florida 2000.

-In Florida 2000, those who were the most serious about real equality, as envisioned by the architects of Reconstruction, persuasively argued that the government should not ignore the very large and racially nonrandom voting-machine skew.
+Accordingly, those who were the most serious about real equality, as envisioned by the architects of Reconstruction, persuasively argued that the government should not ignore the very large and racially nonrandom voting-machine skew.
 Rather, the government should do its best to minimize and remedy that skew, albeit imperfectly, via manual recounts.
-Even if such recounts were not required by equality, certainly they were not prohibited by equality.32 In fixating on the small glitches of the recount rather than on the large and systemic defects of the machines, the Bush Court majority turned a blind eye to the real inequalities staring them in the face, piously attributing the problems to "voter error" (as opposed to outdated and seriously flawed machines) and inviting "legislative bodies" to fix the mess for future elections.33
+Even if such recounts were not required by equality, certainly they were not prohibited by equality.30 In fixating on the small glitches of the recount rather than on the large and systemic defects of the machines, the Bush Court majority turned a blind eye to the real in-equalities staring them in the face, piously attributing the problems to